monikastrah/431-2020/classes/class10/README.md

 ## Announcements

-1. **STILL TO COME** Dr. Love will provide feedback on your comments from the Minute Paper after Class 09.
+1. Dr. Love has posted [feedback on the Minute Paper after Class 09](https://github.com/THOMASELOVE/431-2020/tree/master/minutepapers).
+    - **COMING SOON** Numerous students expressed interest in finding a partner to work on Project A. I've emailed a Google Form to students on that list to help them provide a few comments that might help someone understand why they're taking the class, and what they're looking for in a partner, and I'll provide those results to all students on the list as soon as possible.
 2. On 2020-09-22, I posted a short (~9 minutes) video to Piazza and the Shared Google Drive (in the Dr Love Special Videos folder) where I created and then debugged some common errors in using RStudio and R Markdown using the iris data, which is sort of like the palmerpenguins data for Lab 04.
 Take a look, if you are interested.
 3. I fixed an error in the grading for class participation from [the Syllabus](https://thomaselove.github.io/431-2020-syllabus/).
     - I had mistakenly implied that you would receive 5 points for each Minute Paper instead of 4.